On well-posedness of forward-backward SDEs-A unified approach: Well-posedness of the dominating equations

-\ss This case has been avoided in many of the existing literature, especially when one uses the decoupling strategy.
-A well-known sufficient condition for the existence is, roughly speaking, that $ |\si_3h|<1. $ As we will see below, the condition we need is essentially $\si_3 h \neq 1$.
-In particular, we shall discuss three different cases:
+\begin{longlist} \item[\textit{Case} 2: $\sigma = \sigma (t,x,y,z)$.]
+This case has been avoided in many of the existing literature, especially when one uses the decoupling strategy.
+A well-known sufficient condition for the existence is, roughly speaking, that $ \llvert \sigma _3h\rrvert <1$.
+As we will see below, the condition we need is essentially $\sigma _3 h \neq1$.
+In particular, we shall discuss three different cases: \begin{longlist}[(2-a)] \item[(2-a)] $\llvert \sigma _3h\rrvert <1$;